yuchenglim/Community-Scientists/README.md

 How did Chemists narrow down to pure compounds and construct a periodic table?
 How did chemists who did not have access to spectrocopes discover isomerism, via purely chemical methods!? (of course, melting points...)

-How are Olympiad problems created anyway?...
+How are Math Olympiad problems created anyway?...

 Is there a way to learn everything in ones lifetime?